niklaas/www-niklaas-eu/src/blog/2017-09-09-mounting-vboxsf.md

 date: 2017-09-09T11:18:30+02:00
 slug: "mounting-vboxsf"

-tags: ["virtual-box", "sysadmin", "Windows", "Linux", "Permissions"]
+tags: ["virtual-box", "sysadmin", "Windows", "linux", "permissions"]
 ---

 When mounting VirtualBox folders shared by Windows with `mount -t vboxsf <shared folder> <mountpoint>` on a Unix machine, the permissions of files and